m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 that simply couldn't be implemented in any other mainstream language except Haskell[3].

 The really wonderful part?
 Both of these things work with ordinary values.
-So if I want to integrate them with e.g. spray, I can make a routing directive that says to perform the database operation that a given value represents.
+So if I want to integrate them with e.g. Spray, I can make a routing directive that says to perform the database operation that a given value represents.
 And this will be a first-class directive, that I can use in a route definition exactly like any of the built-in spray directives.
+(Indeed the built-in spray directives are just code, and you can click through to their definitions in your IDE and see exactly how they're implemented - very different from working with JAX-RS annotations).

 ## Pair-programming and code reviews